DQNEO/minigo/README.md

 `minigo🐥` is a small Go compiler made from scratch.
 It can compile itself.

-* Generates a static single binary executable
+* Generates a single static  binary executable
 * No dependency on yacc/lex or any external libraries
 * Standard libraries are also made from scratch

-It depends only on GNU Assembler and a linker.
+It depends only on GNU Assembler and gcc as a linker.

 `minigo` supports x86-64 Linux only.